Halls of Montezuma (film): Plot

-Among those whom Carl picks for his task, he includes six of his most battle-hardened veterans.
-Guided by Johnson, he leads them on patrol to a Japanese-held cave, where they are ambushed.
-But Anderson's men manage to capture five Japanese soldiers and kill the rest.
-However, during their return to battalion headquarters, their number are reduced.
-Even Doc, the corpsman who has been with Anderson the longest, does not survive.
-Finally, Anderson, Johnson, Conroy, two veteran privates, a replacement, and a war correspondent, Sergeant Dickerman, are the only fully able-bodied survivors of the patrol.
-Anderson takes his prisoners to headquarters, but one Japanese officer commits hara-kiri.
-Later, Anderson and Johnson learn that one of the prisoners is a highly educated officer disguised as a private.
-After questioning him, they deduce where the rockets are located.
+Among those whom Carl selects for his task, he includes his six of his most battle-hardened veterans, the last of his original men from 42 on Guadalcanal, Pigeon Lane, Slattery, Doc, Conroy, Sergeant Zelenko, Riley 'Pretty Boy' Duncanon and a replacement named Whitney, bringing along war correspondent Sergeant Dickerman as well, under Gilfillan's orders.
+Guided by Johnson, he leads them on patrol to a Japanese-held cave, where they are ambushed, resulting in Zelenko being blinded.
+Anderson's men capture five Japanese soldiers, including a shell-shocked old man, and kill the others.
+However, during their return to battalion headquarters, their number is reduced.
+Doc, the corpsman, dies of wounds, and Lane accidentally kills Pretty Boy when tries to stop him killing the prisoners, only for Pretty Boy to pull his rifle, making it misfire and kill him.
+Anderson, Johnson, Conroy, Slattery, Lane, Whitney and Dickerman are the only fully able-bodied survivors of the patrol.
+Anderson takes his prisoners to headquarters, but one Japanese officer commits seppuku.
+Later, Anderson and Johnson learn that one of the prisoners is a highly educated Major disguised as a private.
+After questioning him, they determine the location of the rockets.

 A map expert at headquarters matches the location.
 Anderson's mission is thus accomplished, and Colonel Gilfillan offers his grateful thanks.
-But as Anderson makes his way back to the platoon, he learns Conroy has been killed.
-Anderson takes the news hard, questioning the meaning of his sacrifice.
-In response, war correspondent Dickerman reads aloud a note the ill-fated Doc had given him.
-Anderson, inspired by Doc's appeal for him to be strong for the sake of those whom he survives, throws away his painkillers, smashing them with the butt of his weapon.
-He leads his men in another assault on the Japanese.
-As the film closes, U.S. Navy F4U Corsairs fly in and smash the Japanese rocket positions.
+But as Anderson returns to the platoon, he learns that Conroy has been killed from Slattery.
+Anderson is shocked the most by this death, and is disturbed by the news and questions the meaning of his sacrifice.
+In response, Dickerman reads aloud a note that Doc had given to him.
+Anderson, inspired by Doc's appeal that he remain strong for the other men, destroys his painkillers with the butt of his weapon.
+He leads his men in another assault on the Japanese, and Navy F4U Corsairs smash the Japanese rocket positions.